nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 ##### Round-Robin Scheduling

-Round-Robin: each process is assigned a time interval, called its **quantum**, during which it is allowed to run.
+**Round-Robin**: each process is assigned a time interval, called its **quantum**, during which it is allowed to run.
 If the process is still running at the end of the quantum, the CPU is preempted and given to another process.
-If the process has blocked or finished before the quantum has elapsed, the CPU switching is done when the process blocks, of course.
+If the process has been blocked or finished before the quantum has elapsed, the CPU switching is done when the process blocks, of course.

-One issue with Round-Robin is the length of quantum.
+One issue with Round-Robin is the length of quantum:
 * If the length of quantum is too short, scheduler has to switch from process to process in a very short period of time and switching operation is both unuseful and resource-consumming.
 * If the length of quantum is too long, the whole system will experience delays since other processes have to wait for the running process to finish.

 Setting the quantum too short causes too many process switches and lowers the CPU efficiency, but setting it too long may cause poor response to short interactive requests.